JasonEtco/jasonet.co/src/pages/posts/replace-ci-with-github-actions.md

 }
 ```

 That should do it!
-By using an external action, we can keep our workflow nice and clean.
-One thing to note is that `nuxt/actions-yarn` uses the full `FROM node` image - for optimization purposes, you might consider forking the action and using a smaller base image.
+By using an external action, we can keep our workflow nice and clean :nail_care: One thing to note is that `nuxt/actions-yarn` uses the full `FROM node` image - for the sake of optimization, you might consider forking the action and using a smaller base image.

-Here's a similar exercise in [JasonEtco/create-an-issue](https://github.com/JasonEtco/create-an-issue) of [replacing a basic `.travis.yml` file with a workflow](https://github.com/JasonEtco/create-an-issue/compare/d10d7bc2a567fa4288ead6b91f307aa4b44fb9f7...3b32e1e16d13ce431cc2ad4031eda7ba1396096a).
+Here's a similar exercise with proven results in [JasonEtco/create-an-issue](https://github.com/JasonEtco/create-an-issue) of [replacing a basic `.travis.yml` file with a workflow](https://github.com/JasonEtco/create-an-issue/compare/d10d7bc2a567fa4288ead6b91f307aa4b44fb9f7...3b32e1e16d13ce431cc2ad4031eda7ba1396096a).
 Performance is important for CI, we want our tests to run quickly - so let's look at the difference in execution time:

 | Provider       | Execution time |
 |----------------|----------------|
 | Travis CI      | 36 seconds     |
 | GitHub Actions | 34 seconds     |

-Note that we haven't taken into account any of the speed improvements available to us in TravisCI, this is just the default behavior.
-I think that execution speed will only improve with GitHub Actions, and I'm really curious to see what kind of improvementts users will get without any additional effort.
+They're basically the same!
+We haven't taken into account any of the speed improvements available to us in TravisCI, this is just the default behavior.
+Comparatively, I think that execution speed will only improve with GitHub Actions, and I'm really curious to see what kind of improvements users will get without any additional effort.

 ## README Badges